OpenDFDL/ibmDFDLCrossTester/README.md

   `sbt publishLocal`

-You must also setup the
+You must also setup the sbt plugin that makes it easy to use this cross test rig.
-sbt plugin that makes it easy to use this cross test rig.
-To do this, copy the file ibmDFDLCrossTesterSBTPlugin.scala into your `~/.sbt/1.0/plugins` directory, and edit it to provide the path name to the "lib" directory (see comments in the file).
+To do this, copy the file plugin/ibmDFDLCrossTesterSBTPlugin.scala into your `~/.sbt/1.0/plugins` directory, and edit it to provide the path name to the "lib" directory (see comments in the file).

 This sbt plugin enables one to easily run a DFDL schema project against Daffodil